ParticleCore/Iridium/README.md

 [![Firefox 54+](https://img.shields.io/badge/Firefox-54%2B-orange.svg)](https://www.mozilla.org/firefox)  [![Greasemonkey 3.1+](https://img.shields.io/badge/Greasemonkey-3.1%2B-yellow.svg)](http://www.greasespot.net/)
 [![Chrome  58+](https://img.shields.io/badge/Chrome-58%2B-blue.svg)](http://www.google.com/chrome/)  [![Tampermonkey 4.3+](https://img.shields.io/badge/Tampermonkey-4.3%2B-green.svg)](https://tampermonkey.net/)

-Current development is in beta stage and can be found in the respective fork: https://github.com/ParticleCore/Iridium/tree/beta

-The initial phase will be focused on the userscript version only and bugs are expected to occur.

-Each item on the lists below can be removed or moved to the a different version at any time

 ### TODO - [alpha version](https://github.com/ParticleCore/Iridium/tree/alpha) [complete]

 - [x] Core: minimally working alpha version